PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 - After adding the differential operator-type index and Concat-only candidate enumeration, the core-index plus quantized-post selection passed `95 tests in 0.47s`; targeted compilation and Ruff also passed.
+- After passing prepared candidates from precondition to callback, session isolation, rollback clearing, exact resolver-call accounting, and the full focused selection passed `97 tests in 0.44s`; targeted compilation and Ruff also passed.
 - Existing mixed-family NHWC matcher characterization: `5 passed`, `750`
   deselected.
 - TensorFlow boundary and flatbuffer-direct architecture suite: `43 passed`.